Futanari: In anime and manga

 Originally, the Japanese language referred to any character or real person that possessed masculine and feminine traits as futanari.
 This changed in the 1990s, as drawn futanari characters became more popular in anime and manga.
-Today, the term commonly refers to fictional (drawn) female or female-looking hermaphrodite characters.
+Today, the term commonly refers to fictional hermaphroditic female characters.
 Futanari is also used as the term for a specific genre within hentai-related media (pornographic anime or manga) that depicts such characters.

 Origins

-American transgender pornography that was introduced to Japan influenced the earliest futanari works, which were drawn by artists including Kitamimaki Kei.
-In the late 1980s, editor Yōichi Terada collected futanari dōjinshi in published anthologies such as Shemale Collection.
 Futanari manga became popular in the 1990s and quickly became a part of the industry, cross-pollinating with multiple genres.
-Toshiki Yui's Hot Tails has been described as the best-known example of the genre in the West.
+Toshiki Yui's Hot Tails is a well-known example of the genre in the West.

-In anime aimed at a broad audience, the gender bender or cross-dressing storylines have always been popular.
-Popular examples include anime such as Ranma ½, Kämpfer, and Futaba-kun Change! (in which the main character changes from male to female), and I My Me!
-Strawberry Eggs (which takes on a more cross-dressing theme).
-The light novel series and anime series Our Home's Fox Deity features a female fox deity who often appears as a male human.